 The George Washington University Milken Institute School of Public Health (SPH) first offered the BS Public Health fall semester 2003.
 The GW SPH was established in July 1997, bringing together three long-standing University programs, and is fully accredited by the Council on Education for Public Health (CEPH).
-The School educates over 800 students at the undergraduate, graduate, and doctoral levels, and comprises seven academic departments and four research centers.
-Since its inception, the GW SPH has offered several undergraduate degrees and programs, including the Bachelor of Science in Public Health, Bachelor of Science in Exercise Science, the Bachelor of Science in Health and Wellness, the Bachelor of Science in Nutrition, the Secondary Field of Study/Minor in Exercise Science, the Elliott School of International Affairs.
+Since its inception, the GW SPH has offered several undergraduate degrees and programs, including the Bachelor of Science in Public Health, Bachelor of Science in Exercise Science (with various concentrations), and Minors in Public Health, Exercise Science, or Nutrition.
 To learn more about the Milken Institute SPH, visit http://publichealth.gwu.edu.